xhailey/big-data-processing-toolbox/README.md

     kubectl config use-context CLUSTER_CONTEXTS

-## Install Helm charts to deploy to microservices.
-Run the following instructions at the root of this repo
+## Install Helm charts to deploy microservices.
+Run the following instructions at the root of this repo.

 <span style="color:blue">**Deploy Jupyter Notebook**</span>